kimbambala/kimbambala/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Nick and I am currently in my learning phase to become a professional software developer.
+My name is Nick and I am software developer.
 I can be reached at nick.ngouma@alumni.unlv.edu or nickprincy@gmail.com.